SaiKoya/terraform-workshop/lab_03/README.md

 terraform apply
 ```

 Notice that the Azure Backend is acquiring a lease on the blob storage.
 This locks the state file so that only 1 apply can be made at a time.

-*Note:* Sometimes the lease can get stuck or not unlocked.
-If this happens, the lease needs to be manually broken.
-This can be done by selecting the blob and selecting the `Break Lease` option.
+This is critical for working with Terraform in a CI/CD or team environment.

 Explore the state file by navigating to the blob using the Azure Portal.
 Click on it and select the `Edit` tab.
 Notice that all the resources are defined here.

-*IMPORTANT*
+>Note: Sometimes the lease can get stuck or not unlocked.
+If this happens, the lease needs to be manually broken.
+This can be done by selecting the blob and selecting the `Break Lease` option.

-It is important to note that secrets such as access keys, passwords, etc are stored in plain text in the state file.
+> *Important*: Notice that secrets such as access keys, passwords, etc are stored in plain text in the state file.
 It is important to ensure that the state file is encrypted and access follows least privilege.

 <details><summary>View Output</summary>
 <p>